Ebedthan/sabreur/README.md

 ### Single-end mode
 ```
-sabreur barcode.txt input.fa --format xz
+sabreur barcode.txt input.fq
 ```

-Input sequences files can be fasta or fastq, gzipped or not.
+Input sequences files can be fasta or fastq, compressed or not.
+The supported compression format are gz, bz2, xz and zst.
 Just give the sequences, sabreur know how to handle it!

 ## Command-line arguments